 For anything but the most trivial changes that can be described fully in the (short) title, follow the PR template and write a PR body to describe, in as much detail as possible:

 Why the changes are being made.
 Reference specific issues with keywords (

 addresses, etc.) if at all possible.

-WIP -, or some variation at the beginning of the title.
-While this tag is in place, the PR should not be merged, and reviews should remain as comments only.
+If your pull request isn't finished yet please mark it as a "draft" when you open it.
+While this tag is in place, the pull request won't be merged, and reviews should remain as comments only.
 Once you're happy with the final state of your PR, please remove this tag; forgetting to do so might result in your PR being unintentionally ignored as still under active development!
 Inactive WIPs may occasionally elicit pings from the team inquiring on the status, and closed if there is no response.

-Avoid force-pushing to large or complex non-WIP pull requests, if at all possible, and especially after review.
-Doing so forces unneccessary re-review to verify the changes are still OK.
+Avoid rebasing and force-pushing to large or complex pull requests if at all possible, and especially after reviews.
+It forces unnecessary reviews to verify the changes are still okay and build properly.

 Expect review and discussion.
 If you can't back up your changes with a good description and through review, please reconsider whether it should be done at all.
 All PRs to